jennynicoleaustin/udemy-react/S15 Building Custom React Hooks/S15 Notes.md

   - can contain stateful logic into reusable functions
 - custom hooks can use other React hooks and React state Allows you to outsource logic into a custom hook that you can then call from the various components

+V. 187 Creating a custom hook function
+- use case for custom hooks
+  - repeated code that can be refactored to be a hook rather than a component that is changed via props

+Hooks should only be used in react component functions or in custom hooks